 The range of research activities in the Mathematical Sciences is extremely broad - from theoretical research in Pure Mathematics to generic, methodological research in Applied Mathematics and Statistics, which is often motivated by important applications.

 There are opportunities in a number of research areas which include:

 Funded Research Vacancies

-> Scholarship - Analysing How Hormone Dynamics Create Plant Root Branches
+> Scholarship - Analysing How Hormone Dynamics Create Plant Root Branches - NEW

 School of Mathematical Sciences & School of Biosciences

 Fully funded PhD studentship in Applied Mathematics/Mathematical Modelling/Mathematical Biology